 As I stood, the woman hugged me.
 She was sticky with sweat and worry.
 “He lost his job, and nobody seems to be hiring,” she moaned,” We’re behind on everything.”

 At our feet, Rick was softly repeating, “It’s going to be all right.
 It’s going to be all right,” as a tear slid down his face.

 I, too, was misting up.

 A week after I assured the meter reader that his past troubles would stay in the past, he approached me in the computer room as I stood waiting for a printout.
 He handed me a blue paper folder with pockets.
 Inside one sleeve were images cut out of a magazine of some promotional pictures and the poster for a movie called The Thin Man.
 The other opening held two cassette tapes containing the soundtrack to the film.
 He recorded them himself, with commercials partly cut out, from an afternoon matinee on television.

 “You will love this,” he said.

 He was right.
 Listening to it that night, I was quickly taken in by the fast, funny patter from William Powell and Myrna Loy as Nick and Nora.
 A fan of Sherlock Holmes, I was intrigued by the intricate plot and Nick’s end game.

 A few years later, as video rental stores began popping up, I bought a VHS player.
-Finally, I was able not just to hear, but to see the movie in its silvery perfection.
+Finally, I could not just hear, but see the movie in its silvery perfection.
 What’s more, not only did I discover the rest of the Thin Man series, I got hooked on vintage cinema in general.
 These old films became a respite from a troubling world for me.
 When I found Turner Classic Movies on cable television, I was in heaven.